Tag: Lord Alton of Liverpool

 Baroness Anelay of St Johns

-We are aware of reports of alleged violations of International Humanitarian Law (IHL) in Yemen by the Coalition, including alleged airstrikes resulting in civilian casualties and damage to civilian infrastructure, and take these very seriously.
-We have regularly raised our concerns with the Saudi-Arabian authorities and received assurances that they are complying with IHL.
+We have regularly raised our concerns with the Saudi Arabian authorities and received assurances that they are complying with International Humanitarian Law (IHL).
 We continue to engage with Saudi Arabia on those assurances and have offered advice and training to demonstrate best practice and to help ensure continued compliance with IHL.

 • Lord Alton of Liverpool – 2016 Parliamentary Question to the Foreign and Commonwealth Office